 Non-resident students must board in the College.
 It is expected that each room will be occupied by two boarding students.
 All necessary furniture is provided, but students are expected to pay for any damage while in possession.
-It is necessary for each student to bring the following: Four sheets for a single bed, pillow cases, one pillow, blankets and spread, one fork and teaspoon, marked with surname; towels and napkins and napkinning.
+It is necessary for each student to bring the following: Four sheets for a single bed, pillow, pillow case, blankets, spread, towels; one fork and teaspoon, napkins and napkin ring.

-All the above articles must be marked in plain letters with the owner's full name.
+All the above articles must be marked in plain letters with the owner's name.